 - Contests: Hold library card application drives, reading contests, and spelling bees.

 - Programming: In addition to family nights geared for children of different ages, plan adult-focused programming that will introduce new subjects and interests to your audiences.
 Ask community members or library staff to share their passions by teaching a class or two.
 Create book and DVD displays on the topic(s).
 History?
 Ceramics?
 Woodworking?
 Antique collections?
 The ideas are endless!

 - Promote the “Smile” Factor: Eliminate late fees on books, magazines, and audiobooks (but not necessarily DVDs) that are not on a “new features” list.
 Face-to-face contact is always welcome; ask patrons if they need help and suggest books to them.
 Listen to their needs, concerns, problems, and suggestions.
 Each library patron is your best customer!

 - Special Collections: Bring in various exhibits and visiting collections to your library and tie them to particular events.
 Place book and media displays nearby to promote and satisfy interest in the topic.

 - Teach: classes on web design, graphic arts, and ever-changing technology

 - Travel: Bring, not just books and DVDs, but reading events to patrons who have no form of transportation to library locations.
-Hold programs at churches, community centers and other areas that are within walking distance for participants
+Hold programs at churches, community centers, and other areas that are within walking distance of participants.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.